tabreturn/tutorial-212-arcade/notes/lesson_01/notes.md

 </html>
 ```

-Download the [assets](../../assets).
-Move those files into your working project directory:
+Download the [assets](../../assets/static).
+Move those files into your working project directory, into a directory named *static*:

 ```
 212-arcade